 A drop is the first step in installing fiber to a home.
 A fiber-optic cable is “dropped” from the mainline fiber to the home.
 This “drop” will typically follow the same path as your electric service drop.
 If your electric service runs underground, so will your fiber optic cable.
 If your electric service is overhead, the fiber optic cable will run overhead.

-Our goal is to serve members who don’t already have access to affordable high-speed broadband.
+Our goal is to serve members who don’t already have access to affordable high-speed internet service.
 The current funding we have received is not adequate to provide service to all of our unserved and underserved members, but it’s a great start.
 We will continue to explore additional funding opportunities in the hopes we can one day provide internet service to these members.